MVesalA/Benchmarking-PSO-and-GA/README.md

 ## Project Structure

 * `Benchmark_PSO_GA.ipynb`: The main Jupyter Notebook containing the implementation of PSO and GA, the benchmark functions, and the experimental results.
-* `benchmarkfcns.py`: A Python script containing the definitions of the benchmark functions used in the experiments.
+* `Benchmark_PSO_GA_code_only.ipynb`: The main Jupyter Notebook containing the implementation of PSO and GA and the benchmark functions.

 ## Algorithms Implemented